As one's usage of DOS increases along

 What follows is basic information on DOS variables, what they are, and their typical usage.
 As with other discussions at this website, deep detail will not be gone into.
 If you want to know more about this aspect of DOS, see your DOS manual's section on Variables, and/or the Command Reference, and/or the On-Screen Help.
 Alternatively, obtain some DOS books.
 (See DOS Publications.)

-Be aware that not everything presented here may work for your version or manufacturer of DOS.
-In particular, 1980's DOS versions often react differently than today's.
+Realise that not everything presented here may work for your manufacturer or version of DOS.
+In particular, 1980s and 90s DOS versions often react differently than today's.
 As well, there are even variances among versions and software from a given manufacturer.
 What is presented here will use common, recent methods for the most part.
 Despite differences, the concepts still hold true, and learning to use variables will be one more brick in the structure of a strong DOS knowledge.

 WITHOUT PERMISSION FROM THE AUTHOR ©

 Because the value can change, or vary, these are known as "Variables".
 They are usually accompanied by percent signs, but there are DOS versions that deviate somewhat.
-As an example, the method used by 4DOS for its built-in environmental variables is to precede them with " %_" (percent underscore), whereas DR, MS, and PC DOS all use one percent before, and one after, an environment name.
+As an example, the method used by 4DOS for its built-in environmental variables is to precede them with " %_" (percent underscore), whereas DR, MS, and PC DOS all use one percent sign to precede and another to succeed an environment name.
 4DOS recognises this and also does make usage of it.
 Other DOSes may differ slightly.
 Some programs may use a `$' (dollar sign) on one or both sides.

 Replaceable-Character Variables use a single percent sign or a single dollar sign before the name in all the DOS versions I have come across, but that may not be universal.
-Be aware though, that in batch files, the "FOR" command uses two percent signs, one directly after the other.
-The double percent is also used to echo or pass a single percent sign.
-(More on these later.)
+In addition, within batch files the "FOR" command uses two percent signs, one directly after the other.
+(More on double percent signs later.)

 All variable values are held in memory.
 Those issued by the "SET" command are placed into the environment, a reserved memory area.
-The information in there is typically used by DOS and its software as a reference as to how it should act, or where to locate certain files, or how to configure itself - or a combination of these.
+The information in there is typically used by DOS and its software for reference as to how DOS or a program should act, or where to locate certain files, or how to configure itself -- or a combination of these.
 DOS and its software programs consult this area to see if there are instructions or information in there for them.
 So essentially, the environment contains the conditions and surroundings in which DOS and its programs work.
-These conditions can be imposed by DOS itself, its software, or by a user.
+These conditions can be imposed by DOS itself, its software, or by a user such as yourself.

 Each Environmental Variable consists of the Variable Name to be assigned, and the second part of it is the contents of that variable.
 As already mentioned, these are placed into memory by the DOS "SET" command.
 This command may be used to view, add, delete or modify environmental variables.

-Note that such variables cannot be edited directly.
-However, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
+Note that if you want to change a variable you will not edit it directly.
+Instead, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
 So if one issues:

 SET NUMBER=111 ...it may be "edited" to a new value by issuing: SET NUMBER=121

 Another usage is to assign DOS variables to do specific procedures.
-This places information into memory so that DOS may make use of it to perform a dedicated task - one typically assigned by the user.
+This places information into memory so that DOS may make use of it to perform a dedicated task -- one typically assigned by the user.
 Barring a reboot, these variables may be kept in memory indefinitely and used by DOS or its programs as needed during any computer work session.
 If one wishes to use them in every session, their "SET" statements must be included in a start-up file which is then used to place them into the environment memory area at every boot-up.
 That file can be AUTOEXEC.bat, or in many versions of DOS, these can be loaded from CONFIG.sys.
 A separate batch file may also be used, but it must be called from AUTOEXEC.bat.
+In addition, there are third-party programs that can load and alter the DOS environment.

-Note that if a second command processor is started by the user as a separate session, that any variables set by the user are not passed on to it unless they were set in the AUTOEXEC.bat or CONFIG.sys.
+Realise that if a second command processor is started by the user as a separate session, that any variables set by the user are not passed on to it unless they were set in the AUTOEXEC.bat or CONFIG.sys.
 However, when the user returns to the first session by typing "EXIT", variables that had been set will still be there.
 By the same token, though, any variables placed into the environment in the second session will be lost upon returning to the first.
-(Note that there are methods that allow variables to be carried to and/or from other environments.)
+(Note that there are methods which allow variables to be carried to and/or from other environments, but these are beyond the scope of this article.)

 A few of the environmental variables that come with DOS are shown below.
 These are set by DOS itself, but they may be specified by the user, as necessary, either through the boot-up configuration file or during the course of any computer work session.
 The latter may be done at the command line or from within a batch file.